-- This measure met the following 2 out of 3 Utility Priority criteria: - Duct Sealing and Insulation for gas-heated homes was a commonly installed measure in the 2019-2020 tracking data, so the measure met the Utility Priority criterion for high install measure groups; and - The measure has 'Health and Safety Participant' benefits that are applicable to the CETA legislation. - NEI values exist for the measure group, but further analysis is required to apply values to this measure. - Based on the Framework Prioritization scoring in Table 11-1, this measure would receive a score of 2 for the Value of NEI Research criterion.
+- This measure met the following 2 out of 3 Utility Priority criteria: - The measure has 'Avoided illness from pollution' benefits that are applicable to the CETA legislation. - This measure is in the top 60% of the planned 2022-2023 program savings - Based on the Framework Prioritization scoring in Table 11-1, this measure would receive a score of 2 for the Value of NEI Research criterion.
 The value of filling this NEI gap is moderate.